“Do you have a habit of missing things, not seeing things, and not being aware of what’s going on around you?

 - You are missing more than you are learning by walking around looking down.

-- If you continue with this behavior what will you be missing in your life?
+- If you continue with this behavior what will you miss the guidance we are sending to you.

 How It Works: These electronic devices have turned people into knots.
 They are slaves to the demands of technology, while conveniently hiding behind it.
 While it may make you feel safe it’s actually exposing you more than ever.
 You need more vacation moments and days away from the demands of technology.
 The technology used to be a choice, however, now it demands your attention all of the time.
 This is why you are walking around looking down.
 Make a deliberate effort to take control back by taking a time out from your phone or computer and actually experience a present moment.
 Start by interacting with people in person.
 Go for a walk with your pet.
 Lookup instead of looking down and take a deep breath.
-Do all of this without letting the phone break into your present moment experience. ~ Linda Deir
+Do all of this without letting the phone break into your present moment experience – this is where your Spirit Guides reside. ~ Linda Deir